asharbutt/Research/docs/Equity Pricing/EquityPricingIntro.md

 The Geometric part of the brownian motion means that the entire process is lognormally distributed, supporting the 0 absorbing barrier of the process.

+The right hand side of the brownian motion is known as the diffusion term, or the term that dictates the size of the up and down movements.
+The left side is the drift term, which dictates what the process will drift towards in the long term, the mean.
+It is important to note that the GBM is not stationary as the diffusion term is dictated by the change in time, thus is dependent on time.